How To Read Your Bill

-Wholesale energy charges include the costs associated with the generation of electricity and the transmission of electricity over high voltage power lines by our wholesale power provider, Wabash Valley Power Association (WVPA).
+Wholesale energy charges include the costs associated with the generation of electricity and the transmission of electricity over high voltage power lines by our wholesale power provider, Wabash Valley Power Alliance (WVPA).
 It is figured by multiplying the kilowatt-hours used during your current billing cycle by the current rate listed on your billing statement.

 Boone REMC distribution charges include the customer charge and the energy charge.
 The customer charge is the cost of equipment and assets used to provide service to your location.
 This fee is charged even if the meter registers no usage.
 The energy delivery charge is the cost to deliver electricity to your location and is calculated by multiplying the kilowatt-hours used during your current billing cycle by the current rate listed on your billing statement.

 Other charges might include a security light, Operation Round Up, and/or sales tax, when applicable.
 If participating in Operation Round Up, your bill will be rounded to the next highest dollar each month.
 The extra cents collected are put into a charitable fund, from which an independent board awards community grants.
 Learn more.